DaveCoDev/not-again-ai/README.md

 [ruff-badge]: https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json
 [mypy-badge]: https://www.mypy-lang.org/static/mypy_badge.svg

 **not-again-ai** is a collection of various building blocks that come up over and over again when developing AI products.
-The key goals of this package are to have simple, but flexible interfaces and to minimize dependencies.
-Feel free to **a)** use this as a template for your own Python package. **b)** instead of installing the package, copy and paste functions into your own projects (this is made possible with the limited amount of dependencies and the MIT license).
+The key goals of this package are to have simple, yet flexible interfaces and to minimize dependencies.
+It is encouraged to also **a)** use this as a template for your own Python package. **b)** instead of installing the package, copy and paste functions into your own projects.
+We make this easier by limiting the number of dependencies and use an MIT license.

 **Documentation** available within individual **[notebooks](notebooks)**, docstrings within the source, or auto-generated at [DaveCoDev.github.io/not-again-ai/](https://DaveCoDev.github.io/not-again-ai/).